 But no matter where we were living, in India, in Korea – my parents made sure we had a special family dinner, even though American Thanksgiving had no special meaning in our Korean culture.
 However, Korean churches (which was founded by American missionary back in 1884) always reminded us to Thank God for another year full of his blessings and grace which was very true.

-Wanja Jeon or Kkaetnip Jeon (Korean beef patties and beef wrapped in Perilla Leaves) is a classic Korean dish that you can make as appetizer or even as a side dish.
+Wanja Jeon or Kkaetnip Jeon is a classic Korean dish that you can make as appetizer or even as a side dish.
 But I say it will be best as an app.
-Can be served cold so you can make ahead and serve with some soy dipping sauce.
+Can be served at room temp so you can make ahead and serve with some soy dipping sauce.
+Make gluten-free by using GF flour for coating.

 Korean cocktail meatballs with Sweet Soy Glaze is a Korean Fusion dish that will be something different than your usual appetizer meatballs.
 Addition of tofu and kimchi makes this very flavorful while the sweet soy glaze makes it all work together.